Associate Degree in Biotechnology

 Do you enjoy science, research and technology?
 See yourself in a higher-paying career where you can really make a difference?
 Middlesex Community College is proud to offer a cutting-edge Biotechnology program that is affordable and flexible to meet your scheduling needs.

 Professionals in the field of biotechnology make a difference daily in what may be the most important applied science of the 21st century.
 You, too, can be involved in hands-on work that includes creating chemical and pharmaceutical materials to conducting investigations for law enforcement and developing new food products.
-Get started right away in the Associate Degree in Biotechnology program, with Biotechnology and Forensic Science tracks, at Middlesex Community College.
+Get started right away in the Associate Degree in Biotechnology program at Middlesex Community College.

 Jobs You Can Get With a Biotechnology Degree:

 Graduates may seek employment in the areas of pharmaceutical research and manufacturing, in the food industry, medical field, and academic/industrial research.
 Our students are highly sought after for internships by employers in the biotechnology industry.
 Through these internships, students have the opportunity to gain practical experience for a real edge in the workforce.

 How Long Will You Have to go to School?

 This is an associate degree program that can be completed by full-time students in two calendar years.
 Individual progress and need for additional courses may affect the time it takes for degree completion.

 Continued education in a bachelor’s degree program is necessary for more opportunities in the field.

 Overall, employment opportunities in the field of Biotechnology are growing.
 Like most other occupations, there are periods of ups and downs, but Biotechnology is generally a steady fast growing field.